YashManoharChaudhari/IU_Project_Yash-Manohar-Chaudhari/README.md

 To significantly reduce the time and effort spent on initial candidate screening, enabling HR departments to focus on strategic decision-making.

 ### 7. User-Friendly Interface
 To provide a simple and intuitive interface for HR professionals to upload job descriptions and resumes, view rankings, and access shortlisting results easily.

-### 8. Scalability and Adaptability
-To build a scalable system that can handle large datasets and adapt to different job roles, industries, and resume formats.

 ## 🛠️ Tech Stack